By Kelsey Tonner (Beabetterguide.com) — 4 Feb 2021

 Remember, this section of your website will stay online and be your main recruiting tool.
 Be sure to indicate your hiring cycle and update the page when you are accepting applications.
 Want to be a real pro?
 Insert a field where interested people can leave their contact info, then inform them by e-mail when your next round of hiring begins!

-Want my favourite, one-page template for mentoring new tour guides?
+Want my favorite, one-page template for mentoring new tour guides?
 Grab it here and I’ll drop it right in your inbox!
 It is the perfect way to do periodic evaluations of your guides.
 It helps summarize their accomplishments and improvements, while highlighting where they can develop their skills.
 Give it a try!
 It’s quick, simple and effective.

 The best tour guides are the ones that are always improving.
 Ongoing training and growth should be a big part of your curriculum.
 Use sites like beabetterguide.com to share free training videos with members of your team.
 You can sign up here to get free training videos delivered to your inbox every week.